sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for finding out the number of terms (stated) in another manner :-

-[70](# "Kṣēpapada is half of the difference between twice the first term and the common difference, i.e., (2a - b) / 2.
+[70[^194] / 2.
 It is obvious that this stanza varies the rule mentioned in the previous stanza only to the extent necessitated by the introduction of this kṣēpapada therein.").
 When, from the square root of (the quantity obtained by) the addition of the square of the difference between twice the first term and the common difference to 8 times the common difference multiplied by the sum of the series, the *kṣēpapada* is subtracted, and (the resulting quantity) is halved; and (when again this is) divided by the common difference, (we get) the number of terms in the series.

+[^194]: "Kṣēpapada is half of the difference between twice the first term and the common difference, i.e., (2a - b

 *Examples in illustration thereof.*